Adii0906/whatsap_msg_auto/README.md

 If you want to schedule the script to run at specific times, you can use tools like cron on Unix-based systems or Task Scheduler on Windows.

 Please note that this script utilizes pywhatkit to automate WhatsApp messages and sends them at a scheduled time.
 It also logs the messages sent in the read.md file.
-Be sure to follow WhatsApp's terms of service and policies when automating messages.
+Be sure to follow WhatsApp's terms of service and policies when automating messages. if any error is coming you can slove using pip install urllib3==1.25.11.